krekhovx/dotfiles-debian/README.md

 get source uris.<br/>

 ## My favorite fonts
-I use these fonts from time to time in my terminal.
+I use these fonts from time to time in my environment.

 ```
 # Good readability